agshew/k_grok/exercises/optimize/sqrt.rst

  * spot-checks or proofs of correctness

+   In other words, call the function with a few values and compare it to what a calculator or other trusted source gives you.
+Think of good corner cases for unsigned integers, such as 0 and the max unsigned int of that size, along with a few normal values.

+   You could write a mathematical proof, if that's something you like to do.

  * benchmarks of previous code vs. new code benchmark in a kernel module, not userspace use perf trace events, and graph CDF and PDF,